Localising your Campaign Concepts

-- What is it? – Is it a monster, NPC, character class or race, settlement, artefact, faction or group, enemy or ally, terrain feature, religion, or something else entirely?
+- What is it? - Identify the central idea--a monster, NPC, character class or race, settlement, artefact, faction or group, enemy or ally, terrain feature, religion, etc.

-Don’t think too hard about the answers—the goal is to start fleshing out each idea, relative to the player characters.
-This latter bit is important, because if you don’t tie the idea back to the PCs, it has no real impact on the setting, and transitively, no real business in the campaign.
-If you can’t connect an idea to the PCs, set it aside—you’ll only waste time detailing it.
+Don't think too hard about the answers—the goal is to start fleshing out each idea, relative to the player characters.
+This latter bit is important, because if you don't tie the idea back to the PCs, it has no real impact on the setting, and transitively, no real business in the campaign.
+If the PCs can't engage an idea, set it aside—you'll only waste time detailing it.

 The answers should be brief, but specific.
 Consider the furred snake and Snow elves mentioned in the last installment, as well as a logging town and a zombie-slaying hammer that I just made up.
 Each is detailed with its own set of questions:

 |What is it?

 ||Giant, white constrictor with fur instead of scales; lives in snowbanks